joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-04-30-JS-zero-or-one-tree.md

 published: true
 title: Sum one, somewhere
 date: 2025/04/30
-subtitle: What's the chance the somebody comes across just zero or one labels on an unending walk down a binary tree with nodes randomly blessed with a label?
+subtitle: What's the chance that somebody comes across just zero or one labels on an unending walk down a binary tree with nodes randomly blessed with a label?
 source: jane-street
 theme: probability
 tags: recursion trees